 Sustainability Learning emphasizes real world problem-solving, research, and the development of affective skills and qualities to manage and create systemic change.
-A guiding principle of KSSL is Maka hana ka ike: it is in the doing that we learn.
+A guiding principle of KSSL is Ma ka hana ka ike: it is in the doing that we learn.

-We have many course sections that offer a service-learning option and more are added each semester, and course sections may carry a Sustainability (S) or Sustainability focused (SF) designation.
-Prior to the pandemic, more that 700 students a year chose to serve, contributing over 17,000 hours of meaningful work to the community.
-Critical reflective journaling, which is ongoing throughout the course, and an end-of-semester capstone essay connecting students' service to course curriculum.
+Kapi'olani CC offers many course sections with a service-learning option and more are added each semester, and course sections may carry a Sustainability (S) or Sustainability focused (SF) designation.
+Prior to the COVID-19 pandemic, more than 700 students a year chose to serve, contributing over 17,000 hours of meaningful work to the community.
+Students complete critical reflective journaling throughout the course, and an end-of-semester capstone essay connecting their service to course curriculum.
 Students are encouraged to serve at least 20 hours per semester and across multiple semesters.
 On-campus opportunities are designed to connect first-year students to the campus as part of the community.